-Up until a couple years ago, concrete was traditionally relegated to basements, garages and sidewalks.
-It wasn’t typically thought of as a material to brought into residential homes, but recently, that all has changed.
+Up until a couple of years ago, concrete was traditionally relegated to basements, garages, and sidewalks.
+It wasn’t typically thought of as a material to bring into residential homes, but recently, that all has changed.

 The other notable thing about concrete is that it’s not limited to flooring and fixtures.
 Artisans have begun using the material to craft surprising decor pieces, from candlesticks to planters and even lamps.